matteing/monarch-cli/README.md

 # Monarch CLI

-A ✨ joyful CLI and MCP server for Monarch Money.
+✨ A joyful CLI and MCP server for Monarch Money.

 > [!IMPORTANT]
 > I built this for myself!
 It is not affiliated with or endorsed by Monarch.

 ## Why?

-Monarch recently shut down their hosted MCP solution.
-Other solutions are written in Python which requires virtualenvs/package management/etc--I wanted a self-contained solution that can be statically compiled and run anywhere.
+Monarch recently shut down their MCP solution.
+Other solutions are written in interpreted languages.
+I wanted a self-contained, single binary solution.
+And I like learning and building things.

 ## What it does